uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec15.md

 3. A general nonlinear equation $f(x) = 0$ rarely has a formula like those above which can be used to calculate its roots.

+It is also sometimes better to use a numerical method to solve an equation even if an exact formula exists:

-Some numerical methods are also *better* than some exact formula due to floating point rounding errors.
+-   the exact formula may have difficulties due to rounding errors;
+-   the exact formula may be more expensive to compute.

 ## Example problems